pierrebeaucamp/athena/pages/trying-to-demystify-K-Q-KDB.md

 KDB+](http://tech.marksblogg.com/billion-nyc-taxi-kdb.html), an in-memory
 database implemented in K, a modern descendant of APL.

-But I could just not bring myself to understand, or even like APL.
-And anyone researching this language will quickly find a sea of developers denouncing its terse syntax.
-However, Kx Systems, the company developing K, Q and KDB+ recently hosted a workshop about their technology and proofed to be a perfect introduction into the world of APL.
+But I could just not bring myself to understand or even like APL.
+Anyone researching this language will quickly find a sea of developers denouncing its terse syntax.
+However, Kx Systems, the company developing K, Q and KDB+ recently hosted a workshop about their technology which proved to be a perfect introduction into the world of APL.

 What follows is my personal interpretation of Q, a commercial array language by